 The state of preservation of the fortification site must be rated as precarious.
 The exceptionally high degree of damage to the building substance can be ascribed to a great extent to the already mentioned controlled detonation, which severely compromised the statics of the building, whereby the fortification of Kosmač is in acute danger of collapsing.

 In the publicly accessible building structure, individual blocks, yet also entire sections of wall or vaulting could come loose and collapse.
 This situation makes a temporary suspension of access to the building imperative for the security of the public.
-Here, a survey of the statics of the building is planned for 2019; the weakened building structure should be investigated and a variety of scenarios for a static improvement of the entire fortification or of individual building elements should be evaluated.
+Here, a survey of the statics of the building is planned in the near future; the weakened building structure should be investigated and a variety of scenarios for a static improvement of the entire fortification or of individual building elements should be evaluated.

 In the fortification of Goražda, as at Kosmač, natural stone is the dominant construction material, and the structure takes the form of a number of courses of layered stone.
 In contrast to Kosmač, at Goražda in addition to the natural stone vaults there are also areas which are spanned and strengthened by steel girders, and ceilings and floors of tamped concrete.
 A crucial difference exists also in the fact that the fortification of Goražda was in use not only until the fall of the monarchy in 1918, but was also used for military purposes during the Second World War as well as in the post-war period until the 1980s; this usage can be attested by means of a variety of repair works as well as by conversions and additions to the structure.